 DeLay ran for re-election in 2006, winning the Republican primary.
 However, he withdrew from the race and resigned his seat in Congress a month later.
 DeLay may have stayed out of politics, but he didn't shy away from the limelight.
 In 2009, he appeared on the televised competition Dancing With the Stars.

 The following year, DeLay was convicted of money laundering.
 He allegedly had taken money from corporations and illegally used those funds in some 2002 Republican campaigns.
 Delay appealed his conviction and remained out of prison while he fought this case in court.
 His conviction was overturned by a Texas circuit court in September 2013.
-Prosecutors involved in the case have said that they will appeal this decision.
+In 2014, prosecutors appealed to the highest criminal court to reinstate the convictions.
+The Texas Court of Criminal Appeals eventually upheld the ruling to overturn the conviction.

 Delay married Christine Furrh in 1967.
 They have a daughter, Danielle.